 The busier your world and the more ideas bubbling about your future, the more your organization needs a clear, shared vision.
 Why?
 So everyone independently and collectively steers toward your light.

 Shared visions allow you to focus on the most important priorities every day.
 Without clarity, even with the best of intentions, everyone sails to different lights.
 Progress grinds to a halt.

 The bigger your team, the broader your reach, the more everyone needs to follow one light.

 Test your crew.
 Can each person explain your organization’s vision?
 Can they tell you how they used it this week to make one or more decisions about how they invested their time?
+Can they tell you what needs to happen next to move toward it?
 If you don’t hear the clarity, let’s discuss your next steps to getting everyone heading toward one vision.